joseasoler/imogrify/README.md

 * **[doctest](https://github.com/doctest/doctest)**: Fast C++ testing framework.

-Building with the `IMOGRIFY_BUILD_BENCHMARKS` CMake option enabled requires the following additional dependencies.
+Building with the `IMOGRIFY_BUILD_MICROBENCHMARKS` CMake option enabled requires the following additional dependencies.
 These dependencies are not used by the main imogrify binary.

 * **[nanobench](https://nanobench.ankerl.com)**: A platform independent microbenchmarking library for C++.